Higher Lower Bounds from the 3SUM Conjecture: Introduction

-The \ThreeSUM{} conjecture posits that $g(n) = n^{o(1)}$, implying that $1/2<\epsilon<1$.
-Using this case, \Patrascu{} provided CLBs for triangle enumeration, set-disjointness, and various other dynamic graph and data structure problems. \Patrascu's results led to a surge of research on CLBs that assume the \ThreeSUM{} conjecture.
-Vassilevska-Williams and Williams~\cite{WW13} showed that finding a triangle of zero weight in a weighted graph requires cubic time.
-Abboud, Vassilevska-Williams, and Weimann~\cite{AWW14} proved that the Local Alignment problem, which is of great importance in computational biology, cannot be solved in truly sub-quadratic time.
+The \ThreeSUM{} conjecture implies that $g(n) = n^{o(1)}$, and so $\epsilon \in (1/2,1)$.
+Using this case, \Patrascu{} provided CLBs for triangle enumeration, set-disjointness, and various other dynamic graph and data structure problems.

+\paragraph{Related work.} \Patrascu's results led to a surge of research on CLBs that assume the \ThreeSUM{} conjecture.
+Vassilevska Williams and Williams~\cite{WW13} showed that finding a triangle of zero weight in a weighted graph requires $\Omega(n^{3-o(1)})$ time.
+Abboud, Vassilevska Williams, and Weimann~\cite{AWW14} proved that the Local Alignment problem, which is of great importance in computational biology, cannot be solved in truly sub-quadratic time.
 Amir, Chan, Lewenstein, and Lewenstein~\cite{ACLL14} proved that for the Jumbled Indexing problem on a text with $n$ integers (from a large enough alphabet), either the preprocessing time needs to be truly quadratic or the query time needs to be truly linear.
-Abboud and Vassilevska Williams~\cite{AW14} showed several CLBs conditioned on popular conjectures of hardness.
-In particular, they showed, conditioned on the \ThreeSUM{} conjecture, that data structure versions of $(s,t)$-reachability, Strong Connectivity, Subgraph Connectivity, Bipartite Perfect Matching, and variations of a problem known as Pagh's problem all require non-trivial polynomial preprocessing, query, or update time.
-Recently, Abboud, Vassilevska Williams, and Yu~\cite{AWY15} used a different approach for reducing \ThreeSUM{} to various dynamic graph problems.
+Abboud and Vassilevska Williams~\cite{AW14} showed numerous CLBs conditioned on various popular conjectures.
+They showed, in particular, that conditioned on the \ThreeSUM{} conjecture, data structure versions of $(s,t)$-Reachability, Strong Connectivity, Subgraph Connectivity, Bipartite Perfect Matching, and ``Pagh's problem'' all require non-trivial polynomial preprocessing, query, or update time.
+Abboud, Vassilevska Williams, and Yu~\cite{AWY15} introduced a different approach for reducing \ThreeSUM{} to dynamic graph problems via intermediate problems called $\Delta$-Matching Triangles and Triangle Collection.